 Why We Like It – XYZprinting

 XYZ’s Nobel printer is a great choice for 3D printing that uses advanced stereolithography printing technology, and allows for the use of third party resin.
 The printer has a straightforward printing process, and has an easy plug and play setup procedure.
+Also, take a look at the innovative LIX Pen UV, a 3D printing pen that lets you write in the air.

 The Nobel 3D Printer comes with a closed printing chamber, and works with photosensitive resin & ultraviolet lasers in place of plastic filament.
 In terms of its print speed, the printer manages around 10 hours on 0.1mm, and about 30 hours on the finer 0.05mm setting, but it does not manage to beat the Zortrax M200 which works at a rate of 100mm per second.
 This is a bit slow compared to most models, but the print quality is impressive.
 When printing, its print bed moves up and down, and is raised one layer at a time.
 The resin that’s used is found just under the print head, and on a clear tray that allows UV light to shine through and harden it.